Vz0n/PaymentAssistant/README.md

 ## Running

 Just clone the repository with `git clone https://github.com/Vz0n/PaymentAssistant`, install dependencies with `pip install -r requirements.txt` and run `python run.py`.

+`config.toml` has some settings of the app that you can edit.
+Read comments for reference.